Atom Learning logo

 Your child will be told when the planning time has finished, and when to start writing on the answer sheet.
 Any work written in the question booklet will not be marked.

-Examiners will be looking for children who can demonstrate:
+Examiners will be looking for children who can show:

 • creativity and imagination